-YouTube’s auto-generated channels are created by algorithms to collect trending and popular videos by topic.
-Auto-generated channels act like user channels in that you can subscribe to them and stay updated on new videos.
+You may see general channels of trending and popular videos that are auto-generated by YouTube.
+Just like user channels, you can subscribe to these channels and stay updated on new videos.

-An auto-generated channel is created when YouTube algorithmically identifies a topic to have a significant presence on the site.
+An auto-generated channel is created when we identify a topic to have a significant presence on the site.
 If a topic doesn't have an auto-generated channel, it may be because:

 - A way to find other channels related to this topic

 - More context about this topic from Wikipedia or other sources